drewmccormack/ensembles/README.md

 If you are using Cocoapods, you should not need to do anything.
 The optional cloud services are included in the default install.

-If you don't want to include the optional services in your project, you can replace the standard pod command in your Podfile with the following
+To exclude the optional services in your project, replace the standard pod command in your Podfile with the following

 		pod "Ensembles/Core", "~> 1.0"